StrikingLoo/strikingloo.github.io/wiki-articles/books/the-machinery-of-life.md

 **Polysaccharides**: Long chains of sugars, used by organisms to make resilient and malleable structures like cellulose (wood, paper), insect carapaces or exoskeletons (chitin), and structural material in general.

+## Chapter 3

+"To make things even more challenging, cells must also be able to make all of their component molecular machines using only the resources that are available in the local environment.
+Think of the magnitude of this accomplishment.
+Many bacteria are able to build all of their own molecules from the a few simple raw materials like carbon dioxide, oxygen, and ammonia.
+A single bacterial cell knows how to build several thousand types of proteins, including motors, girders, toxins, catalysts, and construction machinery.
+This cell also builds hundreds of RNA molecules with different orderings of nucleotides, as well as a diverse collection of lipids, sugar polymers, and a bewildering collection of exotic small molecules.
+All of these different molecules must be created from scratch, using only the molecules that the cell eats, drinks, and breathes."

+> At a rate of about 20 amino acids per second, an average protein takes about 20 seconds to build.

+"As with the breakdown of sugar, molecular machines perform  energetic processes in small steps.
+Chemical energy is obtained through reactions of single molecules.
+Electrochemical energy is stored by moving individual ions, light is captured one photon at a time, and electrons are moved one-by-one along a string of molecular electron carriers.
+This allows a level of control, and efficiency, that is rarely seen in our familiar macroscale world."

+## Chapter 4

+About E. Coli, a very common, easy to grow and fast growing bacteria that's been widely studied (with its whole genome and proteinome mapped).

+The outer membrane also anchors many *fimbriae*.
+These long, thin protein complexes are extruded piece-by-piece through special gateway proteins in the outer membrane.
+Fimbriae have sticky ends, and when the bacterium finds an amenable place to rest, they glue it in place.
+The type of fimbriae made by a particular strain is important.
+The fimbriae of pathogenic bacteria allow them to attach to human cells and resist attack by the cells of immune system.

+Many important antibiotics, such as penicillin, kill bacterial cells by attacking the enzymes that build the peptidoglycan layer.
+When treated with penicillin, bacterial cells lose their shape and ultimately explode under the osmotic pressure.